-- 8. There has been progress in achieving the Long Term Plan deliverables, with plans for further transformation by 2023/24 in line with the NHS Long Term Plan (2019) agreed.
-They are as follows: - 345,000 additional children and young people aged 0-25 will have access to support via NHS-funded mental health services and school or college-based Mental Health Support Teams (MHST).
+- 9. There has been progress in achieving the Long Term Plan deliverables, with plans for further transformation by 2023/24 in line with the NHS Long Term Plan (2019) agreed.
+Work around the Long Term Plan deliverables also align to key recommendations in Emotional and Mental Health of Children and Young People JSNA chapter.
+They are as follows:- - 10.345,000 additional children and young people aged 0-25 will have access to support via NHS-funded mental health services and school- or college-based Mental Health Support Teams (MHST).
 In 2020/21, Nottingham and Nottinghamshire achieved performance of 52.3% against an access target of 35%, thus exceeding the annual access performance target.
 In Nottingham and Nottinghamshire, this performance has been achieved by both improving data quality and expanding the existing commissioned provision available.
-In 2021/22 this has continued via Nottingham and Nottinghamshire Clinical Commissioning Group increasing investment in community Child & Adolescent Mental Health Services (CAMHS), CAMHS crisis and other services and in 2022/23 early support services are planned to transform.
+In 2021/22 this has continued via Nottingham and Nottinghamshire CCG increasing investment in community CAMHS, CAMHS crisis and other services and in 2022/23 early support services are planned to transform.